 Will there be a separate toll to use the connector?
 How much will it cost?

-FasTrak® transponders may be purchased from RCTC at the 91 Express Lanes Customer Service Center located at 2275 Sampson Avenue, Suite 100 in Corona or from any California toll agency.
+All Express Lane users, including carpoolers, will be required to have a FasTrak® transponder, which may be purchased from RCTC at the 91 Express Lanes Customer Service Center or from any California toll agency.

 Why wasn’t the connector built as part of the 91 Project or the 15 Express Lanes Project?

 The funding to construct the connector was not available as part of the 91 Project or the 15 Express Lanes Project.
 Plans for the connector originally were included in the 91 Project, but a downturn in the economy required the project to be reduced in scope.
 SB 132 recently provided the $180 million to build the 15/91 Express Lanes Connector.